apache/incubator-baremaps/basemap/README.md

 -->
 # OpenStreetMap Vecto

-🚧 🚧 Work in progress 🚧 🚧

-This directory contains the configuration files for a general-purpose map.
+This directory contains the configuration files for a general-purpose map based on OpenStreetMap data.
 It is used to generate vector tiles and to produce a Mapbox style inspired by [OpenStreetMap Carto](https://github.com/gravitystorm/openstreetmap-carto).

 ## Requirements